dnsimple/dnsimple-support/content/articles/okta-identity-provider.markdown

 You'll need to [link an Okta organization to your DNSimple account](#linking-an-okta-organization-to-a-dnsimple-account) before your team members can log in via Okta SSO.

-Once a Okta organization is linked to a DNSimple account, any member of the Okta organization can request access to the DNSimple account.
-They can do so by attempting to log in via Okta using the respective Okta domain.
+Once an Okta organization is linked to a DNSimple account, any member of the Okta organization can request access to the DNSimple account by attempting to log in via Okta using the respective Okta domain.

-Once they are granted access, they will be able to log in directly via Okta.
+Once they are granted access, they can log in directly via Okta.
 If the user logs out of Okta, they will be logged out of DNSimple.

 ## Linking an Okta organization to a DNSimple account

 Follow the instructions below to connect DNSimple to your Okta organization.

-### Add the DNSimple App to Okta
+### Adding the DNSimple App to Okta

-1. Login to your organization's Okta marketplace.
+1. Log in to your organization's Okta marketplace.
-1. Search for DNSimple, and then click Add.
+1. Search for DNSimple, and click Add.
 1. Enter an Application Label in General Settings.
 1. Click Done.
 1. Assign yourself to the application.
-1. Take note of your Client ID, Client Secret, and Okta Domain as you'll need it in the next step.
+1. Take note of your Client ID, Client Secret, and Okta Domain as you'll need them in the next step.

-### Configure DNSimple for Okta SSO
+### Configuring DNSimple for Okta SSO

 1. At DNSimple, go to the <label>Account</label> page, and click the <label>Single Sign-On</label> tab.
 1. Click <label>Authorize with Okta</label> to authorize the Workspace.
 You'll need to log in to the Okta Workspace with access to the `okta.eventHooks.manage`  and `okta.eventHooks.read` scopes.